-It’s important to mention that these scores only show up to guest searching on AirDNA’s website, NOT Airbnb itself.
+It’s important to mention that these scores only show up to guests searching on AirDNA’s website, NOT Airbnb itself.
 In spite of this, I find them pretty neat and a great compliment to the sometimes oversimplified star-review system currently used by Airbnb.

-Is AirDNA accurate?
+Is AirDNA Accurate?

 We’ve found AirDNA to be very accurate, and since it uses an algorithm that “learns” as it goes, it only gets better with time!
 You’re still always in complete control of your listing’s price, especially since AirDNA does not offer any automated pricing service as of yet.